Health Benefits of Papaya: Nutrition, Uses & Evidence-Based Insights

 Important Notes

-• Best consumed in moderate portions
+• Best consumed in moderate quantity

 • Prefer ripe, fresh papaya